 What if a Spouse is Mentally Incapacitated?

-If a spouse is not well (a/k/a disabled, incapacitated), the healthy (healthier) non-disabled spouse and his/her children need to weight the benefits of staying married and not getting divorced and then establishing Medicaid eligibility for the disabled spouse under existing Medicaid regulations.
+If a spouse is not well (a/k/a disabled, incapacitated), the healthy (healthier) non-disabled spouse and his/her children need to weigh the benefits of staying married and not getting divorced and then establish Medicaid eligibility for the disabled spouse under existing Medicaid regulations.